JCarter-coder/react-mvp/README.md

 ```javascript
 import { ChakraProvider } from '@chakra-ui/react'
 ```
-### And wrap the App component in the ChakraProvider component like such,
+### And wrap the existing App component in the ChakraProvider component like such,

 ```HTML